 After passing the qualifying examinations, students are expected to select a thesis adviser and form a doctoral committee.
-The committee administers the comprehensive examination (no later than the end of the fifth semester of study) and offers counsel to the student as his research progresses.
+The committee administers the comprehensive examination (no later than the end of the sixth semester of study) and offers counsel to the student as his research progresses.

 - No credit will be given for any course in which a grade of less than B is received.

 - A minimum grade point average of 3.0 is required for graduation for all advanced degrees.

 - American English Oral Communicative Proficiency Test (AEOCPT)-International students only (Graduate School requirement) This exam must be taken upon arrival during the week of orientation.
 Students who pass the exam may teach without restrictions; marginal or failing students must register for the appropriate ESL course.